Recent Alumni Highlights

 Dr. Neven Mikawy was a postdoctoral fellow in the group of Prof. Kristina Hakansson at the University of Michigan (UM) 2022-2024 and at the MagLab/FSU 2024-2025.
 Dr. Mikawy received her Ph.D in Pharmaceutical Analytical Chemistry from Ain Shams University in Cairo, Egypt in 2019 and worked as a lecturer at the same University until moving to the United States to pursue research in mass spectrometry.
 At UM she was involved in a collaboration with Agilent Technologies to decrease false discovery rates in top-down proteomics.
 Dr. Mikawy is the mom of two young daughters and spent her first year at UM as a sole parent while waiting for her husband’s visa.
 Following her move to the MagLab/FSU, Dr. Mikawy expanded her work in top-down proteomics to specifically focus on labile posttranslational modifications.
 Her expertise, including therapeutic antibody analysis, landed her a position as Senior Scientist at AbbVie in the Chicago area in May, 2025.

 After receiving her B.S. in Chemistry at Villanova University in 2018, Ashely began graduate school at FSU under the mentorship of Dr. Kenneth Hanson.
 Her research focused on understanding energy and electron transfer dynamics at molecule metal oxide surfaces.
 Her graduate work resulted in more than 15 publications with 5 being the first author.
 She also was awarded and co-chaired the ACS Graduate Student Symposium Planning Committee to organize a special symposium at the National ACS meeting.
 Her contributions were recognized with the Hoffman Research Fellowship, Wilder Endowed Scholarship, Rosenfield Travel Award, and FSU Graduate Student Research and Creativity Award.
-After receiving her Ph.D. in May 2023, she joined the lab of Dr. Sarah King at the University of Chicago as a prestigious Arnold O. Beckman Postdoctoral Fellow.
-In the King lab her work focuses on probing ultrafast interfacial dynamics and constructing novel architectures for the controlled communication of electron spin at hybrid interfaces.
+After receiving her Ph.D.
+From 2023 to 2026 she worked in the lab of Dr. Sarah King at the University of Chicago as a prestigious Arnold O. Beckman Postdoctoral Fellow probing ultrafast interfacial dynamics.
+In fall of 2026, Ashley started her independent career as an Assistant Professor at Lehigh University where her group explores how electron spin governs chemical reactivity and charge transfer at interfaces, using optical spectroscopy to uncover the structural and molecular origins of spin polarization.

 Wesley Eaton (Ph.D.
 2021, Industry)